OmniMol: Transferring Particle Physics Knowledge to Molecular Dynamics with Point-Edge Transformers: Evaluation

 \section{Evaluation}

 In this section, we compare the performance of \textsc{OmniMol} to other MLIPs, comparing MAE of energies and forces.

-In Table \ref{tab:100_subset_eval} and Table \ref{tab:2_epoch_eval}, we observe the strong benefit of jet-physics pre-training when training with a small number of molecules ($\sim100k$ or less) or with a few number of passes over oMol-4M (two epochs in our example).
+In Table \ref{tab:4m_subset_eval} and Table \ref{tab:100m_eval}, we compare the performance of \textsc{OmniMol-s/m/l} to other MLIPs when fully trained on oMol-4M and oMol-100M/140M, where we find strong performance.
+In Table \ref{tab:100_subset_eval} and Table \ref{tab:2_epoch_eval}, we observe the significant benefit of jet-physics pre-training when training with a small number of molecules ($\sim100k$ or less) or with a small number of passes over oMol-4M (two epochs in our example).
 In this low-compute or low-data regime, pre-training can improve performance by up to 50\%, potentially reducing the required compute for a given performance target.
 The pre-training advantage is reduced as more molecular training examples and more compute is provided as seen in Table \ref{tab:4m_subset_eval}.
 We also observe the benefit of the equivariant + conservative model, with significantly improved performance (especially forces) when training with the small subset of molecules.
 We again observe this raw MAE advantage of the equivariant + conservative model disappearing with large number of molecules.
-This provides valuable intuition for how to understand jet pre-training: a strong inductive bias, and like other inductive bias (such as equivariance), most useful when training data is limited, i.e. the bitter lesson \cite{sutton2019bitterlesson,yousefi2024learningbitterlesson,wu2025bitterlessonmultilingual}.
-Important to highlight, \textsc{OmniMol-M} outperforms the 1-billion parameter transformer model trained in Ref.~\cite{kreiman2025transformersdiscovermolecularstructure}, with \textit{20x fewer} parameters, and thus representing the current best transformer MLIP.
+This provides valuable intuition for how to understand jet pre-training: a strong inductive bias, and like other inductive bias (such as equivariance/invariance), most useful when training data is limited, i.e. the bitter lesson \cite{sutton2019bitterlesson,yousefi2024learningbitterlesson,wu2025bitterlessonmultilingual}.